Akash-CoOp/Akash-CoOp/README.md

 - 🌱 I’m currently learning Android via Kotlin
 - 💞️ I’m looking to collaborate on web and andrroid projects
 - 📫 How to reach me akashyap.mail1@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Favourite Anime: JoJo's Bizzare
+- ⚡ Favourite Anime: JoJo's Bizzare Adventure

 <!---
 Akash-CoOp/Akash-CoOp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.